 manufacturer name: 0 model name: 1 description: 2 version: 3 URI: 4 serial number: 5

 - Send a control request to ask the device to start in accessory mode.
 The

 control request is on endpoint 0 with the following characteristics:

 requestType: USB_DIR_OUT | USB_TYPE_VENDOR request: 53 value: 0 index: 0 data: none

-After sending the final control request, the connected USB device should re-introduce itself on the bus in accessory mode and the accessory can re-enumerate the connected devices.
-The algorithm jumps back to determining the device's accessory mode support to check for the vendor and product ID.
-The vendor ID and product ID of the device will be different if the device successfully switched to accessory mode and will now correspond to Google's vendor and product IDs instead of the device manufacturer's IDs.
-The accessory can now establish communication with the device.
+After completing these steps, the accessory should wait for the connected USB device to re-introduce itself on the bus in accessory mode, then re-enumerate connected devices.
+The algorithm returns to determine accessory mode support to check the vendor and product IDs, which should be correct (e.g. correspond to Google's vendor and product IDs instead of the device manufacturer's IDs) if the device successfully switched to accessory mode.
+If IDs are correct, the accessory moves to establish communication with the device.

-If at any point these steps fail, the device does not support Android accessory mode and the accessory should wait for the next device to be connected.
+If any step fails, the accessory determines the device does not support Android accessory mode and waits for the next device to connect.

-Establish Communication with the Device
+Establish communication with the device

-communicate using the endpoints.
+0x09) device request, then communicate using the endpoints.